 During this course students will gain self confidence to express their opinions and points of view about current topics in the target language.
 Lessons will focus on specific strategies to help students improve in the four skill areas of listening, reading, writing, and speaking.
 Students who successfully complete this course will be eligible to take a placement test to determine their level for HS Spanish classes.
 MS students who complete this course will be eligible to take a placement test to determine the level of Spanish they will take in High School.
 Please note that students will still need to complete two years of language study in high school to meet graduation requirements.

 Grades 6-8 Korean for Non-Native Speakers

 This introductory course is for non-native Korean speakers and is a one year only course.The class is designed for students to understand the Korean alphabet, Hangeul, and to speak basic Korean Language needed on a daily basis for more practical uses.
 Students will be able to satisfy a limited number of immediate needs such as greetings, self-introduction, buying things, ordering food, etc. Through individual and collaborative activities, students will communicate and develop vocabulary, literacy, listening and speaking skills, which helps broaden their understanding of Korean society and culture.

 Grades 6 ~ 8 ELL Language Development

 This non-graded class is designed to further develop the listening, speaking, reading, and writing skills of English Language Learner (ELL) students based on the WIDA English language proficiency assessment.
-Students work toward their individual language goals through a variety of hands-on small group and partner activities.
-Students develop their knowledge of academic English related to vocabulary, comprehension, and fluency to succeed in and out of their classes.
+Students work toward their individual language goals through a variety of hands-on, one-on-one, and partner activities.
+Students develop their knowledge of English in relation to vocabulary, comprehension, and fluency to succeed in and out of their classes.
 ELL class time can be used to supplement academic content that has been introduced during a student’s core classes.